ThoughtWorksInc/nemo/README.md

 Because this is a public repository and the Nemo project contains confidential information.
 We are not ready to expose it to the public yet.
 Maybe in the future it could be disclosed as open-source.

-Also, part of the onboarding process requires exposing tools, accounts and e-mails we use.
+Also, part of the onboarding process requires listing tools, accounts and e-mails we use.
 Exposing this information here would be a security and privacy liability.

 This is a meta repository, therefore code should *never* be commited here.
-Also, please do not disclose any information that should not be made public.

 Sorry for the inconvenience.